British Shorthair: Breed development

-After the war, in an attempt to maintain the breed standard, the GCCF decided to accept only third-generation Persian x British Shorthair crosses.
+After the war, in an attempt to maintain the breed standard, the GCCF decided to accept only third-generation Persian × British Shorthair crosses.
 This contributed to another shortage of pure breeding stock by World War II, at which point the Persian and Russian Blue were reintroduced into the mix.

 British Shorthair breeders also worked with the French Chartreux, another ancient breed, which although genetically unrelated to the British Blue, is very similar in appearance.
 Breeders worked to reestablish the true British type, and by the late 1970s the distinctive British Shorthair had achieved full recognition status from all major cat registries, including the CFA, Fédération Internationale Féline (FIFe), and The International Cat Association (TICA).

+Breed registration

+Popularity

+The British Shorthair publicity from 19th and 20th century cat shows helped British Shorthairs become one of the most popular pet cat breeds today.
+For example, in the 1980s, the British Shorthair was featured in competition by the CFA, which led to an increased demand for British Shorthairs as household pets.
+As of 2023, the British Shorthair ranks as the 6th most popular cat breed in the United States.
 According to the GCCF's 2024 registry data, it is once again the most popular pedigreed breed in its native country, accounting for about half of the annually registered kittens.
 And it has held the title of the UK's most popular cat breed for decades.
+In the 2024 statistics of FIFe, one of the major global cat registries, the breed ranked at position 2 out of 54 breeds in popularity, comprising 16.9% of their total registered kittens that year, which translates to 16.278 cats.